How Do You Do Distributive Property With Variables

 4. Coefficients: A coefficient is a number multiplied by a variable.
 In the expression 3x, 3 is the coefficient.

 5. Like Terms: Like terms are terms that have the same variable raised to the same power.
-For example, 3x and 5x are like terms, but 3x and 5x² are not.
+Here's one way to look at it: 3x and 5x are like terms, but 3x and 5x² are not.

 6. Expressions: An expression is a combination of terms connected by mathematical operations such as addition, subtraction, multiplication, and division.
 Examples include 3x + 5y – 2 and 4a² + 7b – 9.